*Individual results may vary

 How pregnancy affects your body

-Most women are focused on their abdomen.
-However, as I learned to think more in three dimensions as well as artistically, I began to look at the relationship between the abdomen in front, the flanks in the back which extend anteriorly (frontwards) as they blend into the lateral (sides) abdomen.
-From the back, going from top to bottom, I look for excess fat in the upper outer back, mid-back rolls of skin and fat under the bra strap and a midline fat pad just above the buttocks.
-The buttocks should be round, but often becomes square-ish as the upper hip bone area gains fat, the hip joint just below loses volume and the outer thighs gain fat.
-The buttocks look deflated as they lose volume and its normal convexity flattens.
-Of course there are considerable variations of this pattern.
-Let’s not forget the upper arms and inner thighs as well!
+From the back, going from top to bottom, I look for excess fat in the upper outer back, mid-back rolls of skin and fat under the bra strap, and a midline fat pad just above the buttocks.
+The buttocks should be round but often become square-ish as the upper hip bone area gains fat, the hip joint just below loses volume, and the outer thighs gain fat.

 How Soon After Delivery Can You Get A Mommy Makeover?

 When you invest time and money to restore your shape after having a child, you understandably want to know that your results will last.
 For this reason, we recommend that you wait at least six months after childbirth to move forward with your customized mommy makeover.
-If you have chosen to breastfeed your infant, you want to wait at least six months after you have stopped breastfeeding to undergo a mommy makeover.
-There are good reasons for this recommendation.

-Pregnancy and breastfeeding affect the body in multiple ways.
-It can take up to a year for hormones to regulate after delivery, especially when breastfeeding occurs.
-As hormones come into balance, you may lose the excess baby weight.
-Additionally, the skin-expansion that occurs during pregnancy is met with gradual retraction.
 Depending on how much the skin has stretched during pregnancy, it may take several months for the body to accomplish its fullest extent of retraction.
 We schedule mommy makeover procedures when the body has done all the corrective work it can do on its own.
 This way, Dr. Epstein can achieve the very best results.

 My Approach To Rejuvenating A Woman’s Body